Strong winds power electric fields in the upper atmosphere

-Category: Environment Hits: 2Using observations from NASA's ICON mission, scientists presented the first direct measurements of Earth's long-theorized dynamo on the edge of space: a wind-driven electrical generator that spans the globe 60-plus miles above our heads.
+Category: Environment Hits: 7Using observations from NASA's ICON mission, scientists presented the first direct measurements of Earth's long-theorized dynamo on the edge of space: a wind-driven electrical generator that spans the globe 60-plus miles above our heads.
 The dynamo churns in the ionosphere, the electrically charged boundary between Earth and space.
 It's powered by tidal winds in the upper atmosphere that are faster than most hurricanes and rise from the lower atmosphere, creating an electrical environment that can affect satellites and technology on Earth.

 Read more https://www.sciencedaily.com/releases/2021/11/211129172751.htm